Alice Glass: 2021–present: Prey//IV

 On 28 January 2022, Glass released "Love Is Violence", after the album's release was delayed to February.
 The single was accompanied by a gory music video by Bryan M. Ferguson.
 The early 2000s-inspired video depicts two teenagers who sensually pull out each other's entrails.

+Upon the album's release on the 16 February 2022, Glass premiered a music video for "Everybody Else" directed by Astra Zero.

 On 21 September 2022, Glass released a new single, "Lips Apart".

+On 18 April 2024, Glass released a cover of the Smashing Pumpkins song "Drown," produced by Jupiter Keyes.

+On 21 June 2024, Glass released a new single, "Remains", featuring New York-based musician CLIP.
+The same day, a visualizer was also released on Glass's YouTube channel.